Onatcer/vue-picture-sharesheet/README.md

   - `position`: String : bottom | top | left| right, Position of the Sharesheet
   - `size`: String : pixels/%, height/width of the Sharesheet
   - `sharemessage`: String : Will be shared in addition to the link.
 Per Default Website Title.
 In Facebook Share Dialog as Quote.
+  - `fixed`: String : Will be shared in addition to the link.
+Per Default Website Title.
+In Facebook Share Dialog as Quote.

 ## Commands
 - `npm start` - Starting a Server to run the demos/examples